zenexpert/zximagemanager/README.md

 Zen Cart plugin that allows images to be uploaded from the admin section for whatever purposes (define pages, ez pages etc)

 <p>ZX Image Manager was built for Zen Cart 2.0.0 or newer.
 It has not been tested on earlier versions, but should
-        work with older versions using the appropriate set of file to install.</p>
+        work with older versions using the appropriate set of files to install.</p>
     <p><strong>Before you proceed, make a backup of your database and files.
 Installation is done at your own
         risk.</strong></p>
     <p>Unzip the files from &quot;files&quot; directory to your computer.
 Connect to your server via FTP. <br>